-During the twentieth century, a custom arose for the president to receive the official turkey in some type of ceremony.
-(If businesses have donated a gift, they doubtless wanted the publicity.)
-This ceremony seems to have evolved into the turkey pardoning.
-In 1963 the White House website writes that President Kennedy was said to have opted to send the turkey received from the National Turkey Federation back to the farm where it came from.
-Trusting that this date is correct, he must have done so just days before he and the First Lady departed for Dallas.
+We may have to jump forward to 1963 for an official pardon.
+The White House Historical Association website wrote that in 1963 President Kennedy sent the turkey received from the National Turkey Federation back to the farm where it came from.
+He must have done so just days before he and the First Lady departed for Dallas.

 When Nixon came into the White House, he participated in the traditional ceremony of receiving the turkey, but then he sent those turkeys off to a petting zoo.
-However there was no official pardon given.
+There was no official pardon given.